AyrA/LegacyServices/Docs/Echo.7.md

 ## Protocol usage

-The protocol starts in echo mode.
+No special usage requirements.
+The protocol immediately starts in echo mode.

 ## Security considerations